daipozhi/Purpose-AI/README.md

         get repeat times of each grammar in grammar courseware .

-        after this step accuracy is about 91%
+        after this step accuracy is about 92%
-        (in step210 ,set param SPL1_OUT_NUM to 20,choose the 20 highest word value
+        (in before,in step210 ,set param SPL1_OUT_NUM to 20,choose the 20 highest word value
-            ones to calculate grammar value ,accuracy +1%,to 91%, if you set param SPL1_OUT_NUM to 200,accuracy +2%,to 92% ,but need 10 times of time .)
+            ones to calculate grammar value ,accuracy +1%,to 91%, now ,set param SPL1_OUT_NUM to 200,accuracy +2%,to 92% , but need 10 times of time .)

-        browse separated text(grm-base1-nnn.txt), if there is error , then make relative courseware,
+        browse separated text(words-gram-000000.txt), if there is error , then make relative courseware,
-        if there is error:"战,,地;;" ,make words courseware "战地"(in text file words-cw02_sort.txt,how to make word courseware please read readme.txt file in directory webfind50 ) if there is error:"时,,时刻,,刻,," , make words courseware "时时刻刻"(in text file words-cw02_sort.txt) if there is error:"节,,目的;;" , make grammar courseware "节目==的=="(in text file grammar-cw03.txt) if there is error:"将获;;得;;" , make grammar courseware "将==获得=="(in text file grammar-cw03.txt)
+        if there is error:"战,,地;;" ,make words courseware "战地"(in text file words-cw02.sort.txt,how to make word courseware please read readme.txt file in directory webfind50 ) if there is error:"时,,时刻,,刻,," , make words courseware "时时刻刻"(in text file words-cw02.sort.txt) if there is error:"节,,目的;;" , make grammar courseware "节目==的=="(in text file grammar-cw03.txt) if there is error:"将获;;得;;" , make grammar courseware "将==获得=="(in text file grammar-cw03.txt)
         and run step90 to step230 again, the result is much better.

         (if you make grammar database by human separated text, don't need this step.)

-        after this step , I estimate accuracy will be about 97%
+        after this step accuracy will be about 97%

         source code:

-            Windows XP/7+MSYS+MINGW  or Ubuntu/Mint
+            On Ubuntu/Linux Mint

             grammar courseware is in file grammar-cw03.txt